 Foot pushing and braking require flexing your front knee to lower yourself and allow your rear foot to get to the ground.

 The more mobility you have in your hips, shoulders and neck, the more comfortable you’ll be carving turns and changing directions.

 The other sports you do (or have done) can help you a lot.
 People involved in board sports such as snowboarding, surfing or wakeboarding typically don’t find longboarding very hard, as the stance is similar.
 If you are – or have been – a bike rider, gymnast or martial artist, odds are you’ll be off to a head start in longboarding.

-Is longboarding hard for a heavier rider ?
+Is longboarding harder for a heavier rider?
 It depends on how heavy and how agile he/she is.
-Some bigger riders are surprisingly swift moving.
-If that’s your case, your weight may actually come as an advantage in gaining momentum on your board, particularly when pushing or carving (see : how fast can you go on a longboard).
+Some bigger riders are surprisingly swift-moving.
+If that’s your case, your weight may actually come as an advantage in gaining momentum on your board, particularly when pushing or carving (see my post how fast can you go on a longboard).

-One thing you’ll need to do is pick a board strong enough to support your weight over time.
+One thing you need to watch out for is to pick a board strong enough to support your weight over time.
 You want a sturdy deck with at least 8 or 9 plies of maple wood, or better yet, with some bamboo layers.
 You may want a bit of flex for comfort and shock absorption, but not too much as it’ll make for a weaker deck.